rhemm23/athena/README.md

 ```
 Port=8080
 ```
-If you wanted the file to be custom.ini, then specify the file name.
-Config files must end with 'ini'.
+If you wanted a specific file name, then specify the file name in the config attribute constructor.
+Config file names must end with 'ini'.

 ```csharp
 [Config(FileName = "custom.ini")]